TosbackCgusBridge-Bot/CGUs-versions/Fossil/Privacy Policy.md

-privacy and security PRIVACY POLICY AND LEGAL NOTICE UPDATED: 9/28/2012
+Privacy and Security PRIVACY POLICY AND LEGAL NOTICE UPDATED: 9/28/2012

 Because Fossil values your patronage and respects your privacy rights, we are voluntarily providing you with this statement of our Privacy Policy.
 The following discloses our information gathering and dissemination practices for fossil.com, and any site from which you access this Privacy Policy (collectively, the "Website").